pivotal-partner-platform-architecture/azure-iot-demo/README.md

 and/or common components just need to include this starter as a maven POM dependency.

 # Azure IoT Hub setup
 You'll need an Azure account, and an IoT Hub to use.
+The free tier works fine for this demo.
 Follow the directions [here]( https://docs.microsoft.com/en-us/azure/iot-hub/quickstart-send-telemetry-java) up to but not including the first sample application to create a device identity.
 As you go along, be sure to capture:
 * IoT Hub Name
 * Device ID
 * IoT Hub Hostname